Public Affairs Staff

 Hanna Quinlan, Administrative Assistant

 Main areas of responsibility are calendar support for the assistant vice president for Public Affairs, memorabilia requests and managing the Public Affairs social media account.

 Hanna joined the Public Affairs team in 2016 after earning a B.A.A. in communication with a minor in broadcast and cinematic arts from Central Michigan University.
 She assists with the University Record’s advertising and circulation efforts, as well as handles memorabilia requests and calendar support for the assistant vice president and associate director for Public Affairs.
 Outside of work, she enjoys spending time on the sandy shores of Lake Michigan, where she was born and raised.

 Kim Broekhuizen, Associate Director

-Main areas of responsibility are emergency preparedness, university rankings and campus facilities.
+Main areas of responsibility are emergency preparedness, rankings, major initiatives and reputational issues.

 Kim has been a member of the Public Affairs team for more than 20 years.
 She was recently named associate director of public affairs and serves as a public spokesperson for the university.
 In her role, she works on a number of projects ranging from emergency communications to university rankings.
 She graduated from Eastern Michigan University with a degree in journalism.
 Outside of work, she spends much of her time on the soccer fields with her children.
 She also enjoys traveling and spending time outdoors with her family.